SciKit-Surgery/scikit-surgeryspeech/README.rst

 Author: Kim-Celine Kahl

-scikit-surgeryspeech is part of the `SNAPPY`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.
+scikit-surgeryspeech is part of the `SciKit-Surgery`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

 scikit-surgeryspeech supports Python 3.6.